 Doggie beaches

 If you happen to have a pooch, you’ll know already that you probably won’t be able to bring him or her with you to most Costa Brava platjas – at least certainly not during the months of the summer tourist season.
-There is some good news, however, in that there are certain designated Costa Brava beaches for Fido to frolic on.
-Check out this interactive map showing doggie-friendly beaches for 2023.
+There is some good news, however, that there are certain designated Costa Brava beaches for Fido to frolic on.
+Check out this interactive map showing dog-friendly beaches for 2023.
 There isn’t a huge number of them, but at least there are some – and a couple of them happen to be very nice too!

 Fireworks

-New legislation
+New Legislation

-A new Animal Welfare ActLey de Bienestar Animal – came into effect on 29 September 2023 with a range of measures aimed at combatting animal abuse, neglect and cruelty.
-It reinforces the rule that pet animals other than fish cannot be sold in shops, which we already mentioned.
+A new Animal Welfare Act (Ley de Bienestar Animal) came into effect on 29 September 2023, introducing a range of measures aimed at combating animal cruelty and neglect.
+It reinforces the rule that pet animals (excluding fish) may not be sold in shops — a measure that had already been partially in place.

 Woof!
 Meeow!!